ammdias/finctrl/MANUAL.md

 *withdrawal*.

-There is one final shortcut transaction command, [add transfer], that moves an amount from one acount to another.
+There is one final shortcut transaction command, [add transfer], that moves an amount from one account to another.
 If I took 10 Euro from my bank account on a ATM I could use this command to describe the operation:

     Test > add transfer of 10 from bank to pocket date 3/3 \